AlirezaShamsoshoara/groupmeeting/README.md

 # Welcome to the Reading Group
-In this page, we upload all those materials that we are going to study during the meeting.
+In this page, we will upload all those materials that we are going to study during the meeting.
 Also, we can attach our presentations here.

 ## Welcome to GitHub Pages